panCtrlV/bigDataStat-book/chapter_3/create_additional_vm_nodes.md

 [^cluster_diagram_source]: This diagram is adapted from the one on [https://www.communigate.com/communigatepro/ClusterStatic.html](https://www.communigate.com/communigatepro/ClusterStatic.html).

 ### 2.1.
 Further Configuration on the Front End as a Base System

+While "fe1" is going to be our front end, it can be configured as the base system for the other two nodes.
+VirtualBox allows us to create a node by cloning an existing one so that we don't have to build the other two nodes from scratch.